theresenoest/Local_in_time_statistics/README.md

 # Local_in_time_statistics

 This repository contains the code used for local in time statistics analyses of gene expression data with respect to time to diagnosis as described in [Holden et al. 2017.](http://www.ingentaconnect.com/content/doaj/11799870/2017/00000055/00000001/art00003)
-The code was created by the Norwegian Computing Centre.

 # Repository